 - A Testing section describing the experimental procedure followed and the results obtained.
 This section should also include high quality images and a 30-second infomercial-style video of the technology.

 The focus here is on replicability: the documentation should be more detailed than a typical research paper.
 In particular, the Implementation section should provide enough detail to enable a student to replicate the work with no additional assistance.
+Visual representations of your work such as embedded media should also supplement your documentation.
+Photos and/or videos are strongly suggested at a minimum of 2 photos per page.
 Examples of complete documentation sets can be found here and here.

 To be considered for the prize, entrants should expect to dedicate significant effort (i.e. beyond that of a standard academic paper) to provide high quality documentation (e.g. multimedia tutorials or protocols) and all related files along with clear instructions so someone can easily adapt to their own needs.
 Contributions based on exciting research alone will likely not be competitive.
 Our goal is to build an intellectual toolkit to enable replication of work between research groups and institutions.

 - Registration is now closed.
 Teams will be assigned project wikis after they are registered.